microsoft/autogen/README.md

 > [!NOTE]
-> *Note for contributors and users*</b>: [microsoft/autogen](https://aka.ms/autogen-gh) is the official repository of AutoGen project and it is under active development and maintenance under MIT license.
+> *Note for contributors and users*</b>: [microsoft/autogen](https://aka.ms/autogen-gh) is the original repository of AutoGen project and it is under active development and maintenance under MIT license.
 We welcome contributions from developers and organizations worldwide.
 Our goal is to foster a collaborative and inclusive community where diverse perspectives and expertise can drive innovation and enhance the project's capabilities.
 We acknowledge the invaluable contributions from our existing contributors, as listed in [contributors.md](./CONTRIBUTORS.md).
 Whether you are an individual contributor or represent an organization, we invite you to join us in shaping the future of this project.
 For further information please also see [Microsoft open-source contributing guidelines](https://github.com/microsoft/autogen?tab=readme-ov-file#contributing).
 >
 > -_Maintainers (Sept 6th, 2024)_